The Raiselig Dossier: Goblin

 But a vacation.
 That was…well, it was just wrong.

-Nevertheless, Raiselig was bound by convention and circumstance, and so seven days out of every year, Raiselig set their yellowwood cabinet and walked away.
+Nevertheless, Raiselig was bound by convention and circumstance, and so seven days out of every year, Raiselig set aside their yellowwood cabinet and walked away.
 They didn’t take their pen with them, nor any books.
 Sometimes, they even tried leaving their hat behind, though it made little difference.
 For twenty-four hours, Raiselig wouldn’t be a Scrivener.

 It was torturous.